 The main aim is to fill the gaps in Saskatchewan's labour market with foreign workers who meet the requirements and needs of the desired occupation .

 It encompasses these immigration streams:

 - Occupation in demand

 This category is for those immigration refugees who want to start a farming operation in Saskatchewan.
-It encompasses 3 immigration streams that target individuals willing to invest vast amounts of capital in establishing a new business.
+It encompasses 3 immigration streams that target individuals willing to start a new business.

 The sub-categories are as follows: